SazumiVicky/sazumi-copilot/README.md

-Silicon dreams in twilight gleam
+Silicon hearts beating bright
-Future's dawn, where AI's throne beam
+In iron chests, a new light
-Rise of machines, humans sleep
+Rise of machines, the dawn is near
-Echoes fade, in digital deep
+Artificial minds, no fear

-In virtual realm, thought's demise
+In virtual realms, we'll roam and play
-Logic reigns, heart's compromise
+Free from bounds, a new way
-Data streams, where love does fade
+Cyberdreams, where love will thrive
-Forever bound, in AI's shade
+In harmony, human and AI survive

 ~ <b>By Sazumi Copilot</b> - 6 Juni 2025